Exhibition: June 14–July 14, 2013

 ABOUT THE ARTISTS AND EXHIBITION

 Jim Denomie’s newest canvases continue to push the possibilities of serial portraiture and social satire, merging “hot button” cultural issues with the artist’s own personal iconography.
 The Creative Oven, one of his largest narrative pieces to date, is a diptych that wryly explores the creative process.
-The upper canvas represents the dream world where all artists (including writers and musicians and even architects) go for their inspiration, while the lower panel represents the real world, where personal and professional obligations and distractions impede the artist's ability to get his or her head inside the creative oven.
+The upper canvas represents the dream world where all artists (including writers and musicians and even architects) go for their inspiration, while the lower panel represents the real world, where personal and professional obligations and distractions impede the artist's ability to get their head inside the creative oven.

 Chris Larson’s recent works, collectively titled Insecure Architecture, 2012-‐13, are constructed architectural spaces made from the cast-offs of other buildings and projects.
 Part of Larson’s studio method hinges on paying attention to things that are inadvertently being activated in the process of making something else.
 This most often occurs in the studio, but transpires in other spaces as well.
 Large forms become small as unforeseen physical and psychological transformations occur.

-Employing what he calls “indirect abstraction,” Ruben Nusz will exhibit a series of paintings titled “Like asword that cuts, but cannot cut itself; like an eye that sees but cannot see itself.”
+Employing what he calls “indirect abstraction,” Ruben Nusz will exhibit a series of paintings titled “Like a sword that cuts, but cannot cut itself; like an eye that sees but cannot see itself.”
 With this Taoist/Zen phrase as a backdrop, Nusz continues to investigate the relativistic qualities in the material by using a photographic color correction card (a stand in for objectivity) as a trope for creating—almost contradictorily termed—quasi-non-objective paintings.
 Through an installation process based on intuition and algorithm, the figure/ground concept in painting will come to echo the literal figure/ground relationship between the self and his/her surroundings.

 Natasha Pestich examines the personal negotiation of publicly held ideals through the creation of fictional archives and site-based interventions.
 Her recent interest in the effects of institutional frameworks on cultural production has inspired her latest project, a collection of fictional narratives chronicling a Midwest art school’s assimilation of current trends in art, such as participatory art practices into their curricula and mission.
 For this exhibition, the artist will present one chapter of this project through a collection of posters, ephemera and artifacts detailing an incident that befalls a group of students immersed in their final project.